Australia’s High Court dismisses Russia’s bid for injunction to halt its embassy’s eviction

 “Australia supports the law.
 Russia has not been real good at upholding the law in recent times,” Albanese added, referring to the invasion of Ukraine.

-The security guard left the fenced compound after the decision and did not say anything to reporters as he walked out the gate.
+The security guard left the fenced compound after the decision and didn’t say anything to reporters as he walked out the gate.
 He was carrying bags and was collected by a car with diplomatic license plates.

 Given Hyde’s description of the squatter as a guard, Rothwell doubted the man had diplomatic immunity, which could have prevented Australian authorities from removing him from the site.